sasanarakkha/study-tools/patimokkha-word-by-word.md

 It is recommended to study this pack together with the [Bhikkhu Vibhaṅga](https://suttacentral.net/pitaka/vinaya/pli-tv-vi/pli-tv-bu-vb) and The Bhikkhu Patimokkha - Word by Word Translation by Bhikkhu Ñāṇatusita.

-You can download the .ods-file of analysis [here](https://github.com/cjtoolseram/patimokkha_dict/raw/main/original_sources/P%C4%81timokkha%20Word%20by%20Word.ods)
+You can see and comment analysis [here](https://docs.google.com/spreadsheets/d/1HnnxNvFZEOltxTQJWvCVkHQAapI6qFlx_p4ygO9JkW0/)

 It is available for public testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLSdG6zKDtlwibtrX-cbKVn4WmIs8miH4VnuJvb7f94plCDKJyA/viewform), thanks to Venerable Bodhirasa.